 This argument is based on a crucial terminological distinction, between a structure and a system.
 The Chinese terms are tizhi (体制) and zhidu (制度), which are somewhat difficult to translate in a way that indicates their differences, for they are often rendered with the same words in English.
-Tizhi in this case is a specific organisation or structure, such as an economic or political structure.
-Huang uses this term to speak of a ‘market economic structure [shichang jingji tizhi]’.
-Zhidu here refers to an overall and foundational system, which embraces the realms of politics, economics and society.
+Tizhi in this case is a specific organisation, arrangement, method or structure.
+For the sake of conciseness, I use ‘structure’.
+For example, Huang speaks of a ‘market economic structure [shichang jingji tizhi]’ In his argument, this structure is clearly a component or part of a larger system.
+The term for this overall and foundational system is zhidu, which embraces the realms of politics, economics and society.
 To make his usage clear, Huang refers to the ‘basic economic system of society [shehui de jiben jingji zhidu]’, which may – in this context – be either capitalist or socialist.
 It follows that a specific structure, whether a planned economic structure or a market economic structure, may be a universal, while the overall system is a particularity.

 With this distinction, Huang points out that in the past it was not common to distinguish between the two, for reasonably good historical reasons.
 Thus, the market economic structure was seen as inseparable from a capitalist system, while a planned economic structure was part and parcel of a socialist system.
 But historical developments since the Second World War have indicated the increased tendency in capitalist systems for planned structures, while in socialist systems – he notes Yugoslavia – some elements of a market economic structure began to emerge.
 These developments enabled the awareness of the distinction between specific structure and overall system.
 The outcome: it is quite possible, if not necessary, for a basic socialist socio-economic system to make use of a market economic structure.
 This was, he points out, the distinct insight of Deng Xiaoping and his comrades.